• Skip to primary navigation

 It’s a good idea to always ask your veterinarian any questions you have about your dog’s health.

-Also, take a note about how much of the cheesecake your pup ate, whether it had xylitol in it, and any side effects they are showing.
+Also, note how much of the cheesecake your pup ate, whether it had xylitol in it, and any side effects they are showing.

 Can Dogs Have Cheesecake – Flavors and Types